 The clitoris is largely an internal organ.
 Only the tiny glans (or bud) is visible externally.
 The glans tends to be hidden by the labia majora and pubic hair.
 The glans is covered by a clitoral hood formed in part by the fusion of the upper part of the two labia minora.
 The body of the internal clitoral organ has two corpora cavernosa that are smaller but analogous to those of the penis.
 When aroused these tissues are engorged with blood.
 After orgasm has been achieved, the excess blood is released back into the circulation.

-The clitoris is the homologue of the penis but the two organs develop very differently.
-The body of the clitoris consists of two parallel corpora cavernosa of erectile tissue (that measure up to 5 inches in length), smooth muscle and connective tissue (collagen and elastin) surrounded by a fibrous sheath (tunica albuginea).
-The clitoris doesn’t have the same mechanism that the penis has for trapping blood.
-The clitoris becomes tumescent (swollen) but does not become erect (rigid) like the penis.
-Women are largely unaware of this much lesser physical arousal.
-When masturbating, a responsive woman uses erotic fantasies to access her subconscious arousal.
+The clitoris is the homologue of the penis but the two organs develop to a very different extent both before birth and at adolescence.
+The body of the clitoris consists of two parallel corpora cavernosa of erectile tissue (which may increase to over 2 inches when aroused), smooth muscle and connective tissue (collagen and elastin) surrounded by a fibrous sheath (tunica albuginea).
+But the clitoris doesn’t have the same mechanism for trapping blood (a muscle within the corpora cavernosa) that the penis has.
+The clitoris becomes tumescent (swollen) but it does not become erect (rigid) as the penis does.
+This explains why women are largely unaware of this much lesser physical arousal.
+When masturbating, a responsive woman needs to use quite extreme (surreal) erotic fantasies to access her subconscious arousal.

 It is very evident that men are sensitive to stimulation (capable of reaching orgasm) because of the erection they have due to blood flowing into the penis.
 Without this arousal, men are incapable of orgasm.
 The clitoris has equivalent structures (corpora cavernosa).
 It is inconceivable that these would not have the same function in a woman as for a man.
 It is equally inconceivable that women have evolved a quite different mechanism (separate from the male) for a response as basic and primitive as orgasm.